 Figure 13-5 - Examples of Tensile Stresses in Short Transverse Direction Resulting from Assembly

-Heat treatments have been developed to reduce the susceptibility of high strength aluminium alloys to SCC and these should be specified where possible.
+Heat treatments have been developed to reduce the susceptibility of high strength aluminium alloys to SCC and it is important to specify these where possible.

 When specifying alloys for use on space systems ECSS-Q-ST-70-36 on prevention of SCC is applicable (Reference 13.4).
 This document collects in a table the alloys with high resistance to SCC that can be used, and prescribes their conditions of use.
 Where an alloy is not listed and SCC data is not available, it is necessary to conduct suitable tests for SCC resistance, such as those given by ECSS-Q-ST-70-37 (see Reference 13.6).
-The results should be submitted for approval on a Stress Corrosion Evaluation Form.
+The results are submitted for approval on a Stress Corrosion Evaluation Form.
 A similar situation exists for material approval to NASA standards.

 The Role of the Environment in Stress Corrosion Cracking